jrabasco/LSBEngine/README.md

 - `CONTACT_ADDRESS`: email for the footer (default `rabasco.jeremy@gmail.com`)
 - `HEADER_TITLE`: title in the header (default `LSBEngine`)
 - `SITE_URL`: the URL of the website (default `local.lsbengine.me`)
+- `RESUME_REPO`: link to your resume repository, see the Resume section

 ## Adding/Removing users